Akkadius/EQEmu-CentOS7-Installer/README.md

 - Likewise, the loginserver is not built.
 - The emuserver script must be called from the $EMUDIR/server directory, and must be run as the eqemu user.

+## Feedback
+Please do let me know if you have suggestions or issues.
+This is a very early work in progress.
+While it works well for me, I haven't yet done extensive testing.
+I'm also very open to suggestions on trimming down the OS package list.
+The idea is to make this quick to deploy, so anything that works toward that goal is just fine by me.